 I've continued work on Strawberry Fayre and have finished the first of the four inner hearts.
 The stitching is largely the same as for the front and the back heart.
 As I really did not like the way the picots under the strawberries had turned out on the front heart, I swapped threads.
 The instructions tell you to use a stranded variegated spun silk (Gumnut Yarns 'Stars').
 This thread is far too fluffy to make a nicely defined stitch.
 As a result, my picots turned quite fizzy.
 Strangely enough, the picots in the Inspirations pictures are sharply defined...
 Another hint that the threads listed in the instructions might not have been the ones used by Carolyn Pearce :).
 As I wanted better picots, I looked for a thread less fluffy and with a tighter twist.
 So here are my new picots using House of Embroidery #12 perle 'bush'.
 Much better indeed!

-$Unfortunately, I ran out of the green Güttermann Sulky thread.
+Unfortunately, I ran out of the green Güttermann Sulky thread.
 Although I was able to substitute it with a thread from my stash, I wasn't a happy bunny.
-Reading the comments on my Instagram account, I am not the only one who has run out.
+I am not the only one who has run out.
 I don't think this is acceptable for a kit priced at €138 or $170.
 So far, I only had good experiences with kits from Inspirations.
 I stitched my needlecase 'Cottage Garden' and 'Home Sweet Home' with the original kits and had no problems.
 My issues with Strawberry Fayre, and the solutions I have started to implement, have given me the confidence that I will be able to stitch future projects from Inspirations using my own stash!

 Before I open the candy tin, I would like to voice a big thank you to all who left comments of encouragement on last week's blogpost.
-I also received many personal emails and further comments on my instagram account.
+I also received many personal emails.
 Thank you very much!
 What will happen next?
 The farm building is beyond help and will be demolished.
 The cattle will be sold over the next weeks.
 The Lötschmüllerhof will no longer be a farm.
 That's a strange idea.
 As reference to 'the farm' in my family was always to this particular place.
 However, we are all settling in to our new lives and the help from others is balsam to our souls.

 On to the eye candy!
 Remember this piece by Anja from the Netherlands?
 She started it earlier this year during one of my stitching retreats.
 I think she did a terrific job!
 The piece is balanced and the purple flower is such a beautiful centre piece.
 So proud of her :).
-By the way, I am running the next crewelwork stitching retreat from 23-10-17 until 27-10-17.
-You can sign up here.
+Note: I no longer run this course.

 And last but not least, this altar frontal or antependium was saved from the fire.
 It used to adorn the Corpus Christi altar put up in front of the farm every other year.
 It is a little dirty, so I will try to gently clean it.
 Since the altar did burn, we need to construct a new one.
 But the antependium will still adorn it!